reanahub/reana/helm/reana/README.md

 variables.
 The notebook token is stored in a dedicated Kubernetes Secret and is not included in the pod's command-line arguments.

+**Known residual exposure of the session URL.** Opening a session still requires putting that same token in the browser's URL bar as a `?token=...` query parameter — that's inherent to how Jupyter authenticates a fresh request, not something REANA controls.
+Two consequences to be aware of:

+- The URL (token included) is written to the browser's local history, outliving the session's own lifetime.
+- Any reverse proxy or ingress controller in front of the deployment that logs full request URIs (the common default access-log format) will record the token in its own logs the moment the session is opened.

+This chart closes the one sub-vector fully within its control — a
+Referrer-Policy: no-referrer middleware on every interactive-session Ingress (see `reana-session-headers-middleware.yaml`), so the token cannot also leak via the Referer header if the notebook page loads a cross-origin subresource.
+Closing the other two would need a redesign of how the session is handed off (e.g. a one-time cookie exchange instead of a bearer-in-URL token) rather than a chart-level mitigation.
+Deployments with strict requirements here should configure their ingress controller's access-log fields to exclude or redact query strings for session paths.

 ## Uninstalling

 `helm uninstall` intentionally leaves the chart's Secrets in the cluster